rjkerrison/webdev-905/w7/d2/README.md

 # React State

 React only rerenders when necessary.
-Otherwise, everything is immutable: it never changes.
+Otherwise, everything is _immutable_: it never changes.

 To get React to rerender our functional components, we have to _hook into_ its _state management_ with… the **`useState` hook**.